Milywayz/Password-Generator/README.md

 ## Description

-This project was made to practice using JavaScript with variables, functions, if statements, and arrays.
+This project was made to practice using HTML, CSS, and JavaScript.
+The JavaScript is used with variables, functions, if statements, and arrays.
 Using these practices together, it will create a password generator for use when you submit in your selected options.

 ## Installation